How to Infuse Your Home with Color

 Mix bright furniture pieces into your kitchen design if you can't commit to bold cabinets.
 Red cookware echoes the range's red handles.

-Pictured at left: Built-ins create a computer station/pantry off the kitchen -- great for storing cookbooks and searching online.
+Built-ins create a computer station/pantry off the kitchen—great for both storing cookbooks and searching online.

 Soothing purple in the master bedroom